mohammedsafwat/conference-central-app/README.md

 can help in displaying the conferences that the user should put an eye on because seats available are running out.

+#### Getting all sessions that are not workshops happening before 7 pm.

+Queries are only allowed to have one inequality filter, and to get sessions that are not workshops and happening before 7 pm I will need to use two filters and that will cause a 'BadRequestException'.
+One solution for that is to do one query that can use `ndb` filtering to get all sessions with time before 7pm.
-For finding sessions that do not have 'Workshop' type and that happen before 7pm, I used `ndb` filtering to get all sessions with time before 7pm.
-Then I checked if each of those sessions contains the type 'workshop', and if not I will go then and add the session to a list representing the filtered sessions.
+Then I filter the results to check if each of those sessions contains the type 'workshop', and if not I will go then and add the session to a list representing the filtered sessions.
 There's one draw-back with this method is that I have to compare against a string, and that string can be 'Workshop', 'workshop' or even 'WORKSHOP'.
 I should check against all of those string cases and I feel that this can be improved by using an Enum type for example instead of comparing against strings.

 #### 4. Using Memcache and Adding Featured Speaker

-Inside `createSession` method a check is made to see of the speaker is added to any other session across all conferences.
-If so, the speaker name and relevant session names are added to the memcache under the `featured_speaker` key.
+- Inside `_createSessionObject` method a check is made to check if the speaker of this session will give any other sessions under this conference.
+If so, we will add a task to our created `taskqueue`, and this task will be responsible to call the `SetFeaturedSpeakerHandler` request handler method in `main.py` through this path: `/tasks/set_featured_speaker`.

-- `getFeaturedSpeaker` endpoint is used to check for the featured speaker.
-The check is done inside memcache with the key `featured_speaker`.
-If the result is empty, the next upcoming speaker data is pulled and returned.
+- `SetFeaturedSpeakerHandler` request handler method calls the static method `_cacheFeaturedSpeaker` that takes the speaker names, speaker sessions and the conference name of this featured speaker as parameters.
+After that, we add the cache data of this featued speaker to memcache using the key `FEATURED_SPEAKER_KEY`.

+- To get the featured speaker, we use the method `getFeaturedSpeaker` under the endpoint with name `getFeaturedSpeaker`.

+- To be able to execute this task we add the following entry inside `app.yaml`:
+  `- url: /tasks/set_featured_speaker
+    script: main.app
+    login: admin
+  `